avidbiscuit/ait-wiki/content/mechanics/durability.md

 * To increase durability simply right click the subsystem/circuit with zeiton or iron,this increases the durability by 5.
 * Not all subsystems/circuits have durability.
+* Subsystems/circuits do not break when they get to 0 durability,they just stop working till you repair them.
+* The only exeption for this is the demat circuit which can break due to engine phasing.

 ## What if i run out of durability?